 After graduating from High School and receiving the Florida Academic Scholars award, Diego enrolled at Florida Atlantic University and continued studying at Lynn University.
 Meanwhile, Diego also worked as a dockhand at Two Georges and an aircraft detailer at various airports in South Florida with Corporate Jet Care.

-At the moment, Diego works at LEGO as a BrickSpecialist at the Town Center Mall where he helps customers and stocks inventory.
+At the moment, Diego works at Aries Aviation Corp.
 He enjoys flying, fishing, reading, trap shooting, and is a big racing fan.

-Stefano Vito Ciccolella is the Standards and Evaluations Lead as well as the Secretary for the Aerospace Experimental Association.
+Stefano Vito Ciccolella is the Vice President of the Aerospace Experimental Association.
 He is currently enrolled as a junior in the Mechanical Engineering Program at Florida Atlantic University.
 Stefano aims to further his education by pursuing a Master’s Degree in Aerospace Engineering in hopes of working at NASA.

 In Stefano’s first year at Florida Atlantic University, he joined the Kappa Sigma organization.
 Shortly after being initiated he ran and was elected for leadership roles.
 Stefano was New Member Educator, Social Chair, and Brotherhood chair.
 He is now Vice President of the organization and hopes to stay active during the rest of his college career.